MerlinDrones/rclgo/docs/parameters.md

 # Parameters in rclgo (Humble)

-This doc explains how to declare, read, and update parameters in **rclgo**, and how they interact with ROS 2 tools.
+This doc explains how to declare, read, update, and undeclare parameters in **rclgo**, and how they interact with ROS 2 tools.

 ## Quick start